replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

 After following the instructions from the above CLI command and successfully installing Velero, you can go back to the admin console and either click on the "Check for Velero" button to retry detecting Velero, or refresh the page.

-## Next Step
+## Next Steps

+- Configure Velero namespace access and default memory limits, if needed.
+See [Configure Namespace Access and Memory Limit](snapshots-velero-installing-config).
-After you configure a storage destination, you can create or schedule backups.
-For more information, see [Creating Backups](snapshots-creating) and [Scheduling Automatic Backups](snapshots-scheduling).
+- Create or schedule backups.
+See [Creating Backups](snapshots-creating) and [Scheduling Automatic Backups](snapshots-scheduling).

 ## Additional Resources